thehaohcm/DevOpsLabs/Java/readme.md

     + cannot define a field in Interface without initialize value
     + cannot define a field with private access modifier
   - We can redeclare a static method of parent-interface to be a default method in the sub-interface
-  - We can redeclare a default method of parent-interface in the sub-interface
+  - We can redeclare a default method of parent-interface in the sub-interface without 'default' keyword in method and without defining method's body
   - Private methods can be invoked only inside the Interface (private method can be static, but cannot define a protected method)
   - We cannot override static method to non-static and vice-versa.
   - If class A implements Interface I. And class B extends A, and class C extends B
-  -   => it means B Is-a A, we can assign a = b; and b = (B) a;
+  -   => it means B Is-a A, we can assign a = b; and b = (B) a; and can check if(b instanceof A) => true
   -   => A referrence of type I, and B extends A, we can cast b to A: a = (B)(I) b
-  -   Cannot cast a **REFERENCE super object** to **subclass type**, we can only cast a reference subclass object to super class type => the object casted based on reference object.
+  - Cannot cast a **REFERENCE super object** to **subclass type**, we can only cast **a reference SUBCLASS object to SUPPERCLASS type (for invoking)** => the object casted based on reference object.
 If same type and lower class => no error, otherwise throws an error
   ex:
   ```java
   class A {